artemiusgreat/Terminal-Desktop/README.md

 # Stock Trading Terminal and Backtester - Desktop Version

 All-in-one.
 Trading terminal with generic gateway implementation, tick backtester, charting, and performance evaluator for trading strategies.
-Currently supports only stocks with experimental support for FX, options, and futures.
+Currently supports only stocks with experimental extent for FX, options, and futures.

 # Structure